This blog post contains affiliate links, no extra cost to you, thank you for your support!

 But here’s the thing, reading goals don’t have to be complicated.
 They can be easy and practical to achieve.

-In this blog post I help you with 12 reading goals for adults and actionable steps you can take to achieve them.
+In this blog post I help you with 12 realistic reading goals for adults, along with some actionable steps you can take to achieve them.

 More Reading Tips: